msobjdump

 • Default path: The decompressed result file is flushed to the current execution path by default.

-• Custom path: The --out-dir field can be used together to set the flushing path.
+• Custom path: The --out-dir option can be used together to set the flushing path.

 --out-dir <out_path>, -o